 - Noodle Incident: Has a decomposing corpse encased in plaster in his basement, as well as a fish tank full of green liquid containing what are either mannequin components or body parts.
 Whether either of these are germane to his skinning operation are never made clear.

 - Pragmatic Villainy: Never deals out any sort of unnecessary physical harm to his victims— no point in risking capture only to destroy the skin one hopes to harvest, after all.
-His kidnapping being limited to larger women is also done for utilitarian purposes and initially confounds investigators, who assume a more pathological bent to his selection process.
+His kidnappings being limited to larger women is also done for utilitarian purposes (more material to work with) and initially confounds investigators, who assume a more pathological bent to his selection process.

 - Psychopathic Manchild: His emotionally disturbed nature is very palpable in his more fraught interactions with Katherine.
 And he talks to his pet poodle in a manner more akin to a child rather than an adult.